 One of the frequent causes of the secondary-type basilar impression is rheumatoid arthritis.
 The basilar impression as a result of rheumatoid arthritis was originally termed “cranial settling” when Mathews and others interpreted odontoid migration to be a result of cranial descent due to eroded lateral atlantal masses.
 Approximately 8% of rheumatoid patients demonstrate these changes.
 These changes may lead to sudden death as a result of instability and require surgical fixation.

 Historically, the diagnosis of basilar impression would rely on lateral cervical spine radiographs and various named lines such as Chamberlain line, McGregor line, or McRae line.
 The Chamberlain line was initially described as from the dorsal lip of foramen magnum (opisthion) to the posterior portion of the hard palate.
 The superior tip of odontoid usually does not exceed beyond this line; extension beyond 5 mm is typically considered abnormal.
 However, it may be normal for the odontoid tip to be up to 6.6 mm above the Chamberlain line.

 As the posterior edge of the foramen magnum could not always be visualized, McGregor described a modification of the Chamberlain line from the posterior portion of the hard palate to the lowest edge of the midline occipital surface.
-The odontoid may normally be higher than if the Chamberlain line were used.
+The odontoid may normally be higher than if the Chamberlain line was used.
 Lastly, the McRae line delineates the foramen magnum from anterior margin to the posterior border, for which the odontoid tip should not cross.

 Radiographs remain an important screening tool in the evaluation of basilar invagination.
-However, interpretation of radiographs of the cervical spine is frequently challenging, and the surgeon should readily employ additional modalities such as cineradiography, myelography, dynamic computed tomography scans, magnetic resonance imaging, and arteriography.
+However, the interpretation of radiographs of the cervical spine is frequently challenging, and the surgeon should readily employ additional modalities such as cineradiography, myelography, dynamic computed tomography scans, magnetic resonance imaging, and arteriography.
 More specifically, MRI is needed for the assessment of soft tissues, including neural components.